 Although it is home to a number of restaurants and dive bars, there isn't much else to speak of directly within the limited area of Coral Bay.
 In fact, it is rare for tourists to venture out this way, though for its natural, scenic beauty and seclusion it is worth the trip.

-One beach that's good for snorkeling is Waterlemon Beach.
+If you are wanting to snorkel, a beach with that option is Waterlemon Beach.
 It takes a bit of hike to make it to this secluded beach, but the crystalline, calm waters are so beautiful they are worth the trip.

 Pelican Beach: Great for snorkeling, swimming, sun bathing, and sandcastle building, Pelican Beach is an all-around great spot for a day along the shore.